divyansh2105/SignTranslate/README.md

 # SignTranslate
-App to translate Sign Language to Text.
-Shows video tutorials for sign languages.
-Supports Speech To Text.
+An app for helping deaf and dumb people to communicate.
+It uses machine learning to translate American Sign Language signs to text.
+It also provides a dictionary and tutorials for learning sign language using Youtube API.
+SignTranslate shows the conversion of a sentence into signs through wordby-word videos of corresponding signs.